 Our need to ask forgiveness of others

 Do I have anyone on my conscience whom I should be forgiving?
-What action am I taking?
+If so, what action am I taking?

 Our responsibility to forgive others